-The EU DORA Digital Operational Resilience Act for digital finance
+The EU DORA Digital Operational Resilience Act

 On September 24, 2020, the European Commission published the proposal for a regulation on digital operational resilience for the EU’s financial sector, further paving the way for a robust and resilient ongoing digital transformation of finance.